fernandezfran/galpynostatic/README.md

 [![doi](https://img.shields.io/badge/doi-TODO-b19cd9)](https://www.doi.org/)

-**galpynostatic** is a Python package with a physics-based heuristic model towards the fast-charging of lithium-ion batteries electrode materials.
+**galpynostatic** is a Python package with a physics-based heuristic model to predict the optimal conditions for the fast-charging of lithium-ion batteries electrode materials.

 ## Requirements